saar95/Ex1/src/README.md

 ## How to use?
 To use my weighted graph data structure you need to use WGraph_DS constructor to build a graph and use weighted graph methods to fill and connect between nodes.
-If you wish to use weighted graph algorithms methods you just need to use WGraph_Algo constructor and simply inhit your weighted graph.
+If you wish to use weighted graph algorithms methods you just need to use WGraph_Algo constructor and simply init your weighted graph.